amethystnetwork-dev/Incognito/README.md

 # NOTICE:

-You CANNOT deploy to Vercel, Netifly, GitHub Pages, or Cloudflare pages.
+You CANNOT deploy to Netifly, GitHub Pages, or Cloudflare pages.
 [Read more here](https://amethystnetwork-dev.github.io/docs/static-hosts).

 <!--
                                 _     _                     _       _   _          _                               _